 - Skip a meal or two, let him dry up a bit

 - Leave out fresh, ideally distilled, water.
 The reason for this is that most water contains a lot of chlorine and that won’t help the struggling good bacteria in his guts.
 To this water, I would add with a pinch of good quality salt, something like Himalayan rock salt (find on Amazon) as it’s full of useful electrolytes.
 To this, I would also add a good tablespoon of local honey, not just for energy but it’s also great for troubled guts.

 - His next meals should be a nice, home-made, easy to digest diet.
 Ideally, this would be a plain, low-fat, easy to digest meal which you can make yourself.
-I recommend a 50/50 mix of carbs and cooked meat, e.g. 50% boiled oats (porridge) with tinned tuna or cooked turkey mince.
+I recommend a 50/50 mix of carbs and cooked meat, e.g. tin of pumpkin and the equivalent weight in cooked turkey mince, or half porridge (boiled oats) with a tin of pacific salmon.
 Small meals.

 - BioFunction8 is especially for guts and contains herbal ingredients herbal that would be very beneficial now and more, though I would go for plain StoolRite myself first, and it’s a touch cheaper!